gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_add-digests.md

 ### SEE ALSO

-* [component-cli component-archive signature](component-cli_component-archive_signature.md)	 - [EXPERIMENTAL] command to work with signatures and digests in component-descriptors
+* [component-cli component-archive signature](component-cli_component-archive_signature.md)	 - [EXPERIMENTAL] command to work with signatures and digests in component descriptors